Zenkairow/ecg-classification-project/project_context.md

 - Reason → Debate → Propose → WAIT for approval.

 This document is the single source of truth for the entire project.

+---

+## Stage: Smart Preprocessing & UI Refinement (v2.1) — December 23, 2025

+**What We Did:**
+Implemented a "Smart Preprocessing Pipeline" for Engine A (Visual Analysis) and refined the 3D ECG Visualizer.
+1. **Preprocessing**: Created `SmartImagePreprocessor` in `production/utils/preprocessing.py` handling Adaptive Cropping (Contour-based), CLAHE (Contrast Enhancement), and Resizing-with-Padding (Aspect ratio safe).
+2. **Backend**: Integrated the pipeline into `visual_backend.py`.
+3. **UI**: Enhanced the 3D Holographic Visualizer with Clinical Group coloring, Legend toggling, and user-facing controls (Thickness, Theme, Opacity).

+**Why We Did It:**
+To handle real-world "dirty" inputs (mobile photos/scans) and improve clinical utility.
+The 3D view was previously "unprofessional," and fixed monochrome/single-color options were insufficient for rapid anatomical assessment.

+**Notes / Outcome:**
+Verified with real patient reports.
+The preprocessor successfully isolates diagnostic grids from noise.
+The 3D view now follows medical standards (Cyan/Green/Amber groupings).

+---

+## Stage: UI State Optimization & Performance Fix — December 23, 2025

+**What We Did:**
+Implemented `st.session_state` caching for both Engine A and Engine B.
+1. **Change Detection**: Introduced hashing for signals and patient metadata (Name, Age, Gender).
+2. **Persistence**: Prediction results and generated ECG reports are now stored in session state.
+3. **Bug Fix**: Resolved issue where 3D Visualizer interaction triggered redundant file-saving and AI inference runs.

+**Why We Did It:**
+To improve UX and system efficiency.
+Expensive operations (Plotting, AI Inference, Disk I/O) should only occur when inputs change, not during secondary UI interactions like opacity or thickness adjustments.

+**Notes / Outcome:**
+Interface is now significantly more responsive.
+3D visualizer interaction is smooth and no longer causes "flash-refresh" of the main report image.

+---